taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 PQ: "So then, who's my Unassigned scholars?"
 Min and a few others raise their hands, including the Earther **GANGIE** from the cafe fight.

-PQ: "Right, you lot will come see me everyday this week, ok?"
+PQ: "Right, you lot will come see me EVERY DAY this week, ok?"
 The Unassigned trainees nod.

 PQ claps her hands.
 During the following speech we see Min 1) grimace and rub her sternum, 2) suddenly clutch her stomach, and 3) fall to the floor as her head tatoo throbs an angry reddish pink: "Excellent.
 The rest of you have weekly rotations which I've just posted to your Universal Record, and we'll keep to that schedule until mid-year holidays.
 Can everyone access their rota--!!"

+Long thin line of static-filled darkness across the bottom of the page.

 ### Page 12

-Upper left, small square panel: darkness.
-Next panel, Min's POV: blurred vision of PQ peering down in concern.
-Next panel: darkness again.

-Next row, large panel, full width of page, also Min's POV: slightly clearer vision of PQ holding a glass of water up to her face.
-In the background are medical staff checking Min's vitals with medical scanners.
+Long panel, full width of page, Min's POV: slightly blurred vision of PQ holding a glass of water up to her face.
+In the background are medic guild trainees, checking Min's vitals with medical scanners.
 The other scholarship students peer into PQ's office from the hallway, some concerned, some curious.

-Next row, PQ looks back at a medic and says: "I'm sure it's just a bad reaction to zero-G. I've seen this before."
+Next row, PQ looks back at a medic trainee and says: "I'm sure it's just a bad reaction to the station's low-G. I've seen this before."

-Gemini school medic: "Well all of your vitals are strong and steady.
+Medic trainee: "Well all of your vitals are strong and steady.
 Get plenty of rest tonight, and drink lots of fluids, ok?"

 View of Min, on the floor with PQ's jacket under her head.
 She nods.